 |Location of the axle under Skinker Blvd. at its intersection with Wydown Blvd.|

 When the anomaly was finally delineated, it appeared to be caused by a long, possibly horizontal, source, trending in a North-North-East direction, about 200' south of the Ferris wheel's base.
 The anomaly was considerably larger than anything originating from sub-street utilities or from any other possible industrial source.
-It was not of geologic origin as much of Eastern Missouri is underlain by limestone, a rock which is normally as close to being non-magnetic as any of the common rock types.
+It was not of geologic origin as much of Eastern Missouri is underlain by limestone, a rock that is normally as close to being non-magnetic as any of the common rock types.

 That this size agrees fairly well with my crude estimates is largely circumstantial, as the basic fundamentals represented only rough averages accumulated from years of experience of the magnetic effects of iron and steel objects in an urban or industrial context for a variety of unusual industrial, military and cultural/historical objects.
 Breiner did derive the estimates weeks before arriving on the scene in St. Louis.